-Suspect in custody after shootings of 2 Jewish men in LA
+2 shootings of Jewish men in LA believed to be hate crimes

 “This is a relief,” the branch wrote on Twitter after the arrest was announced.
 “Tonight, we can rest easy.
 Tomorrow, we will continue to fight against antisemitism.”

-Additional details about the person’s arrest were not immediately available.
-Los Angeles Police Officer Rosario Cervantes on Thursday said she could not confirm whether the suspect had targeted the Jewish men as part of a hate crime.
+The person was tracked and taken into custody Thursday in Riverside County, Los Angeles police said in a statement.
+Detectives seized a rifle and a handgun.

 The shootings happened in the morning on Wednesday and Thursday.
-Detectives said they were likely perpetrated by the same man, though it was not immediately clear whether he was the person who was taken into custody on Thursday.
+Detectives had said they were likely perpetrated by the same man, though it was not immediately clear whether he was the person who was taken into custody on Thursday.